 3. For acne- it is necessary to act in several causal factors.
-It is essential to consider hygiene of the skin, but not excessively, in order not to irritate the skin: to adjust the soaps pH, avoiding the more alkaline, selecting less comedogenic topical products and applying drugs only when prescribed by specialist doctors.
+It is essential to consider hygiene of the skin, but not excessively, in order not to irritate the skin: to adjust the pH of the soap, avoiding the more alkaline, selecting less comedogenic topical products, and applying drugs only when prescribed by specialist doctors.
 During pregnancy, there is a strict contraindication of more effective drugs such as tretinoin and isotretinoin in pregnancy.

 The mainstay of treatment remains topical depigmenting agents.